xytosis/dataworx/README.md

 # Deployment and Test environment

-At this time Floworx does not provide a deployment automation solution, but the following projects were leveraged to build and test data flows on AWS and GCE (Google Compute Engine):
+At this time Dataworx does not provide a deployment automation solution, but the following projects were leveraged to build and test data flows on AWS and GCE (Google Compute Engine):

 - Cloud Foundry BOSH was used as the primary deployment automation tool with releases - [spark-boshrelease](https://github.com/murraju/spark-boshrelease), [kafka-boshrelease](https://github.com/murraju/kafka-boshrelease), [zookeeper-boshrelease](https://github.com/murraju/zookeeper-boshrelease), [mesos-boshrelease](https://github.com/murraju/mesos-boshrelease), and others.